 2. Frilandsmuseet in Lyngby (Open-air museum)

 Just a 20 minute train journey from Copenhagen is the open-air museum called Frilandsmuseet.
 Take the train from Nørreport Station in central Copenhagen to Sorgenfri station in Lyngby.
+From the station the bus number 191 takes you to Frilandsmuseet in about 10 minutes.

 Located in the countryside, explore Denmark and how it used to be many centuries ago.
 Visit the homes and see how houses were furnished and the people lived and took care of their livestock.